 This remarkable improvement in river health is the result of an inclusive, comprehensive approach to strengthen public awareness and appreciation, as well as many years of public and private investments in conservation projects.
 Moreover, access to the James River has expanded to over 200 public access points.
 The state of Virginia has established comprehensive plans to increase resiliency along the James River, addressing climate change and other future threats.

-Congratulations to our co-finalists Friends of the Chicago River (USA) and the Whangawehi Catchment Management Group (New Zealand).
-All three finalists have done amazing restoration work for their rivers which should be celebrated and commended.
-During the dinner we also awarded our 2019 Ken Thiess Scholars José Fernández and Rosie Sanderson (represented by Andrea Salus) and our 2019 Vera Thiess Fellow, Qing Ye, with their certificates.
+Congratulations are also in order for our co-finalists Friends of the Chicago River (USA) and the Whangawehi Catchment Management Group (New Zealand).
+All three finalists have achieved amazing restoration work for their rivers which deserve to be celebrated and commended.
+During the dinner we also awarded IRF’s 2019 Ken Thiess Scholars José Fernández and Rosie Sanderson (represented by Andrea Salus) and 2019 Vera Thiess Fellow, Qing Ye, with their certificates.

-We had over 600 people attend the 20th Anniversary Riverprize Gala Dinner so thank you to everyone who attended this celebration of our rivers!
+Over 600 people attended the 20th Anniversary Riverprize Gala Dinner, a big thank you to everyone who attended this celebration of our rivers!